Campus Improvement Plan

 Evaluation Data Sources: Campus Safety Committee roster and calendar

-Strategy's Expected Result/Impact: Improved safety and security on campus
+Strategy's Expected Result/Impact: Refined safety practices

-Staff Responsible for Monitoring: Administration, campus safety officer
+Staff Responsible for Monitoring: Campus Safety Officer

 Performance Objective 3 - EMERGENCY OPERATIONS